-- The stipend rate applicable is dependent on the terms and conditions of the funder.
+- The stipend rate payable to a PGR student will vary and is dependent on the terms and conditions of the funder.

 PGR tuition fees

-- Tuition fees payable by a student to their institution are part of the project studentship.
-Fees are not considered part of the FEC because they relate to the source of funding, not real costs; it is a non-cost item, but fees should be included in the price charged to the funder.
+- Tuition fees payable by a student to their host institution as part of the project studentship.
+Fees should be included in the price charged to the funder.

-- Information on fees for Home and EU postgraduates (full-time and part-time)
+- Information on postgraduate fees (full-time and part-time)